acotis/holier-than-thou/README.md

 ![A scoreboard comparing the performance of a golfer named "acotis" to a golfer named "JayXon". acotis has one win, JayXon has 77 wins, and there are 10 draws.](screenshot.png)

-To print a report based on how things stood at a particular moment in time (defaults to tomorrow's date, which generates a report that includes everything — see warnings below when using this flag ⚠️):
+To print a report based on how things stood on a particular day (defaults to today's date, which includes everything):

 ```
 cargo run acotis JayXon --lang rust --cutoff 2025-03-31